The Framework for Pharmacy Practice Regulation

 Through the authority granted by The Act and Regulations, CPhM governing Council sets conduct criteria called practice directions that give guidance to pharmacy professionals and owners based on the 17 Standards of Practice outlined in The Regulations.
 The Act and Regulations require pharmacy professionals to follow practice directions.

 Finally, pharmacy professionals must also follow a Code of Ethics.
 The Code of Ethics outlines the values of ideal practice and the norms of professional integrity.
 Because these concepts are somewhat abstract, the Code of Ethics also outlines a set of concrete obligations for pharmacy professionals.

 Council reviews practice directions and the Code of Ethics on a yearly basis to ensure they optimize quality and safety in pharmacy practice.

 Adequate space, equipment, lighting, and resources are just a few of the site requirements that enable pharmacy professionals to practice effectively and safely.

 Regular pharmacy site inspections ensure that facilities, policy and procedures, and practices meet College standards for patient safety and care.
 From routine inspections to new pharmacy openings, CPhM inspectors ensure that pharmacists and pharmacy managers have the knowledge and tools to meet practice requirements.

 Maintaining competence within our dynamic healthcare system requires pharmacists to upgrade their knowledge and skills through continuing professional development (CPD).
-Pharmacists in Manitoba rely on the College Learning Portfolio System to assist them in planning for, participating in, and reflecting on their CPD.
-The self-assessment component of the learning portfolio assists pharmacists in identifying their learning needs.
-Our regular on-site inspections provide an additional opportunity for pharmacists to identify learning needs.
+Pharmacists in Manitoba rely on a Learning Portfolio system to help them plan for, participate in, and reflect on their CPD.
+The self-assessment component of the learning portfolio helps pharmacists to identify learning needs.